DylanKojiCheslin/linearSystemSolver/README.md

 3. _largestAbsoluteMovedToTopOfColumn on the _pivotColumn - largest to top
 4. _zeroAllRowsUnderThePevot() - row replacement operations to "zero" all entry under the pivot foreach other row:
-- note this doesn't work with non-square linear systems, find a way to fix this -provide example of non-square linear system
-- possible solution is to go down&right one then go right until there is a non-zero number?
 a. _pivot.row++, _pivot.column++
 b. _zeroAllRowsUnderThePevot()
 5. _zeroAllRowsAboveThePivot(), _scalePivotToOne